joseconti/WangGuard/readme.txt

 = 1.6.3 - ? ?
 2015 =

 - Now WangGuard don’t use fopen for check for plugins image, now use CURL.
 Some servers don’t allow fopen.
+- Now WangGuard cron only sent an email if there are new users.

 = 1.6.2 - 9 Dic 2014 =